echiou/echiou.github.io/about.md

 This website is meant to be a junction between my [casual interests](/blog) and my [technical work](/work), helping me more easily bridge the two.

+More about my coursework and professional experience can be found on my [résumé](/other/resume.pdf).

 Want to talk?
 [Hit me up.](/contact)

 ## These are some things that inspire me.